skylight-hq/skylight.digital/_blog_posts/bug_bounty_solution_announcement.md

 - Scaling the program.
 This could mean increasing the scope to include more digital assets and types of bugs, opening it up to more hackers, increasing the bounty rewards, or any combo thereof.
 In doing so, you might need to iterate through the design & preparation and launch phases again.
 - Optimizing bug bounty and vulnerability management processes to handle a larger volume of reports.
-- Leveraging bug bounty data to perform an analysis of the root causes behind systemic issues (e.g., XSS keeps popping-up) with your existing security and software development practices.
+- Leveraging bug bounty data to perform an analysis of the root causes behind systemic issues (for example, XSS keeps popping-up) with your existing security and software development practices.
 This is particularly useful for gaining insight into the performance of specific contractors.

 ## Let's get secure!